acasanova009/GoldenChest/README.md

 Step 4 - Use the Cifrado de Texto (AES-GCM).
 Save the output.
 (This is your golden chest)

 Step 5 - Split your password with shamir shares.
+For example 3 minimum out of 5.
 And back them up.

 Step 6 - Erase the password.

+How to open the Golden Chest or update contents.
+-

+Step 1 - Download page and use offline

+Step 2 - Get the minimum quiantity of shares required, earlier we said 3.
+So get 3.
+Click reconstruct.

+Step 3 - From the GoldenChest file in which you pasted all of your characters, copy and paste them in the text area below AES‑GCM.
+And click decrypt.

+Step 4 - Update info if required, and encrypt with the same password.

 --------------------------------------------
 At the end you should have 2 main things.